Richard Pratt (businessman): Early life

 Ryszard Przecicki was born in the Free City of Danzig (present-day Gdańsk, Poland) to Jewish parents Leon and Paula on 10 December 1934.
-His family immigrated to Australia in 1938, seeking safe refuge from the Nazis, and settled in Shepparton, Victoria, changing their surname from Przecicki to Pratt.
+His family emigrated to Australia in 1938, seeking safe refuge from the Nazis, and settled in Shepparton, Victoria, changing their surname from Przecicki to Pratt.
 Pratt had a rough journey travelling to Australia without getting caught by the Nazis.
 The family faced food shortages en route.
 Pratt was educated at Grahamvale Primary School, Shepparton High School, and University High School, and he enrolled in a Bachelor of Commerce degree at the University of Melbourne in 1953.
 He played Australian rules football as a ruckman.
 After starting his career at Lemnos (now the Shepparton Swans), Pratt played for Carlton in the Victorian Football League's (VFL) under-19s competition.
 He was awarded the Morrish Medal in 1953 for being deemed the "best and fairest" U-19 player that year.
 Pratt did not continue his footballing career to senior VFL level, instead focusing on other interests.

 Pratt combined study with acting with the Union Theatre Repertory Company and working as salesman for the family business, Visy Board.
 After touring London and New York in 1957 with a production of Ray Lawler's Summer of the Seventeenth Doll, playing the role of Johnnie Dowd, he returned to Melbourne and Visy.
 He also appeared on television.